rricharz/Tek4010/README.md

 or a real historical system.

 This [video](https://youtu.be/361onpahuKw) was generated entirely on a Raspberry Pi.
 The Raspberry Pi was running the following software at the same time.
-Some slowdown was observed due to the screen recorder.
+The graphics drawings were recorded at about 50% of the actual speed due to the screen recorder using up cpu cycles.

 - PiDP-11 software with simh, emulating 2.11 BSD Unix, executing graphics programs
 - tek4010 software using telnet to access the historical OS with a terminal multiplexer
 - [simplescreenrecorder](https://www.maartenbaert.be/simplescreenrecorder) to record the video
 - vnc to control everything from a Mac

-It does currently not support the crosshair cursor of some 4010 terminals with its graphics input (GIN) mode.
+This tek4010 emulator does currently not support the crosshair cursor of some 4010 terminals with its graphics input (GIN) mode.
 The tab character is implemented as a tab8 function instead of the single blank character of the original 4010 to make text better readable.
-Also, there is no hardcopy mode, but you can make screen snapshots using "scrot".
+Also, there is no hardcopy mode, but you can make screen snapshots using "scrot", or screen videos using [simplescreenrecorder](https://www.maartenbaert.be/simplescreenrecorder).

 Install the tek4010 emulator from this repo on a Raspberry Pi.
 I propose using